grafana/agent/docs/sources/static/set-up/install/_index.md

 You can install Grafana Agent in static mode on Docker, Kubernetes, Linux, macOS, or Windows.

-{{% admonition type="note" %}}
-Installing Grafana Agent on other operating systems is possible, but is not recommended or supported.
-{{% /admonition %}}

 The following architectures are supported:

 - Linux: AMD64, ARM64, ARMv6, ARMv7